Can Seborrheic Dermatitis Cause Acne? The Truth Revealed

 Treating Seborrheic Dermatitis and Acne

-If your seborrheic dermatitis and acne are severe, you may need to seek treatment from a dermatologist.
+If your seborrheic dermatitis and acne are severe, you may need to seek from a dermatologist.
 Your dermatologist can prescribe medicated shampoos, creams, or ointments to help control seborrheic dermatitis and reduce inflammation.
 They may also prescribe oral medications or topical treatments to help manage acne breakouts.

 In some cases, your dermatologist may recommend light therapy, such as photodynamic therapy or laser therapy, to help manage both conditions.
 These treatments use light energy to target and destroy the bacteria that cause acne, while also reducing inflammation and redness associated with seborrheic dermatitis.